kykurniawan/kykurniawan/README.md

 👋 Hi there, I'm Rizky Kurniawan!

-💻 I'm a backend developer with a passion for technology and web development.
+💻 I'm a backend engineer with a passion for technology and web development.
 I have expertise in JavaScript, TypeScript, PHP, and I'm currently diving deep into Golang and Java.

 🌱 I'm always eager to learn and collaborate with others in the programming world.
 Whether you want to discuss a coding challenge, explore new technologies, or simply have a programming-related question, please don't hesitate to email me at contact.rizkykurniawan@gmail.com.